-Species Listed as Inreatenea or Endang Species Status Habitat Occurrence in the Project Site Blunt-nosed leopard lizard (Gambelia silus) FE, CE, CP Frequents grasslands, alkali meadows and chenopod scrub of the San Joaquin Valley from Merced south to Kern County.
+Species Status Habitat Occurrence in the Project Site Blunt-nosed leopard lizard (Gambelia silus) FE, CE, CP Frequents grasslands, alkali meadows and chenopod scrub of the San Joaquin Valley from Merced south to Kern County.
 Absent.
-Habitats required by this species are absent from the project site, and Gen-Tie corridorand vicinity.
+Habitats required by this species are absent from the project site, and Access Corridor and vicinity.
 Swainson's hawk (Buteo swainsoni) СТ Breeds in stands with few trees in juniper-sage flats, riparian areas, and in oak savannah.
 Requires adjacent suitable foraging areas such as grasslands or alfalfa fields supporting rodent populations.
 Present.
 Foraging habitat is available throughout the project area.
-Breeding habitat is absent from the site and within a half-mile of the site, which is the typical construction-free buffer required around an active nest.
-Swainson's hawks were observed flying over the site during the April 10, 2018 site visit; they are known to occur over and adjacent to the site, per previous surveys conducted by LOA as well.
+Potential breeding habitat is present at the off-site tailwater pond off the southwestern corner of the site, within a half-mile of the site, which is the typical construction-free buffer required around an active nest.
+Swainson's hawks were observed flying over the site during the April 10 and May 28, 2018 and April 11, 2019 site visits; they are known to occur over and adjacent to the site, per previous surveys conducted by LOA as well.
 Western yellow-billed cuckoo (Coccyzus americanus occidentalis) FC, CE Breed in large blocks of riparian habitats, particularly cottonwoods and willows.
 Absent.
-Dense riparian habitat required by this species is absent from the Project Site and Gen-Tie corridor.
+Dense riparian habitat required by this species is absent from the Project Site and Access Corridor.
 Western snowy plover (Charadrius alexandrines nivosus) FT, CSC Uses human-made agricultural wastewater ponds and reservoir margins.
 Breeds on barren to sparsely vegetated ground at alkaline or saline lakes, reservoirs, ponds, and riverine sand bars.
 Possible.
-Breeding and foraging habitat is available along agricultural canals within the Project Site, along the irrigation basins and ditches of the GenTie route and along the banks of the California Aqueduct.
+Breeding and foraging habitat is available along agricultural canals within the Project Site and the canal adjacent to the Access Corridor.
 Tricolored Blackbird (Agelaius tricolor) CC, CSC Breeds near fresh water, primarily emergent wetlands, with tall thickets.
 Forages in grassland and cropland habitats.
 Possible.
-Foraging habitat for this species is present within the Project Site in the form of cattails in the canals to the east of the site, however presence of breeding habitat on the site itself would depend on the type of crop planted from season to season.
-The Aquamarine site has typically been cultivated for winter wheat in the wet season and left fallow during the dry season.
+Foraging habitat for this species is present within the Project Site in the form of cattails in the canals of the site and within the off-site canal just south of Laurel Avenue, however presence of breeding habitat on the site itself would depend on the type of crop planted from season to season.
+The Solar Blue site has typically been cultivated for winter wheat in the wet season and left fallow during the dry season.
 Tricolored blackbirds are known to nest in wheat fields.
-Habitat is less suitable along the Gen-tie route and California Aqueduct, due to lack of suitable vegetation.
-Nelson's antelope squirrel (Ammospermophilus nelsoni) CT Frequents open shrublands and annual grassland habitats.
+Nelson's antelope squirrel (Ammospermophilus nelsoni) СТ Frequents open shrublands and annual grassland habitats.
 Absent.
-Habitats required by this species are absent from the Project Site, the Gen-Tie corridor, and surrounding agricultural lands due to intensive agricultural use.
+Habitats required by this species are absent from the Project Site, the Access Corridor, and surrounding agricultural lands due to intensive agricultural use.
 Giant kangaroo rat (Dipodomys ingens) FE, CE Inhabits grasslands on gentle slopes generally less than 10°, with friable, sandy-loam soils.
 Absent.
-Habitats required by this species are absent from the Project Site, the Gen-Tie corridor, and surrounding agricultural lands due to intensive agricultural use. --------------------------------------- -------- --- ---
+Habitats required by this species are absent from the Project Site, the Access Corridor, and surrounding agricultural lands due to intensive agricultural use.